 You always have an overview of when and how many subscriptions have been taken out, their expiration and how much revenue you're generating now or are set to generate in the future.
 Based on these figures, you can plan appropriate marketing campaigns and new models.

 Your business model is based in whole or in part on the sale of events, training, rentals, consulting, vacation, health and wellness offers, webinars, etc.?
 WooCommerce Bookings extends the shop system with functions for appointment-based services.
 Including modules for event planning (Image: © WooCommerce):

-Your customers can specify their preferred dates and you display free and blocked slots.
-Bookings are made by days, hours or even minutes.
-You can assign individual sessions or group appointments and restrict the minimum or maximum number of participants.
+Your clients can specify preferred dates, while you specify free and blocked slots.
+Bookings are made by the day, hour or even minute.
+You can book individual sessions or group appointments and limit the minimum or maximum number of participants.

-Offer discounts for teams, early booking and for certain target groups.
-Or demand higher prices on weekends or at certain busy times.
-This plugin even supports different time zones if your customers book from abroad.
-You decide how bookings are confirmed, or if and how reservations can be canceled.
-Appointment reminders can be sent automatically by email.
+Offer discounts for teams, for early bookings and for specific target groups.
+Or charge higher prices on weekends or at certain busy times.
+The plugin even supports different time zones if your customers book from abroad.
+You define how bookings are confirmed or whether and how reservations can be canceled.
+Reminders for appointments can be sent automatically by email.

 If you want to offer product packages that contain a price advantage, or that only make sense together, you have gained nothing.
-Furthermore, logical conditions such as "Product A excludes product B" or "Product A may only be included x times" are not possible in the basic function.
+Furthermore, logical conditions like "Product A excludes Product B" or "Product A may only be included x times" are not possible in the basic function.
 For all these cases WooCommerce has designed the paid extension Product Bundles.

 - Grant a five percent discount on a product if it is placed in the shopping cart a certain amount of times (bulk prices)

 - Increase this discount to ten percent for certain WordPress user roles, for example "Gold Members"

 - Discount a product when your customers add another product from the same category.